Travel by Approximation: A Virtual Road Trip

 This trip also reflects a specific period of time: I traveled from March 2009 to March 2010, but even before the trip ended, the places I had visited were already changing or disappearing, physically and virtually.
 Shortly after I passed through it, the Southwest was updated on Google Street View, so that many of the sights I remember seeing are no longer accessible.
 I crossed a section of the Hoover Dam that shortly thereafter became unavailable on Street View.
 Meanwhile, a hotel I stayed at on Route 66 has since closed its doors, and the owners of the sacred white buffalo in Flagstaff have been evicted from their ranch.
 And I myself have gotten older, with bittersweet nostalgia both for grad school at the San Francisco Art Institute but also for the pixelated mountains of Utah.

-The project also includes the Ministry of Approximate Travel, a virtual travel agency in which I have conversations with visitors about my virtual memories of places as compared with their real ones.
+The project also included the Ministry of Appoximate Travel, a virtual travel agency in which I had conversations with visitors about my virtual memories of places as compared with their real ones.
 The Ministry of Approximate Travel has appeared at the SFAI graduating MFA show, Root Division, and the California Academy of Sciences' Night Life.